michaelkornblum/soda-fountain/README.md

 Soda-Fountain will use Gulp to run through a series of build and maintenance tasks.
 Finally it will start an instance of [browser-sync](http://www.browsersync.io/), a live, cross-browser testing environment.
 Soda-Fountiain is now ready for use.
 Continue on to the next section to learn how to use it to create the site of your dreams.

 ## Understanding Static Build Systems
 A **static site generator** is a powerful software tool that builds websites without forcing the user to manually create a new HTML document for each webpage.
 To accomplish this goal, it will often separate a website's structure from its content.
-This separation of concerns helps the user to quickly add content to a site without worrying about other aspects of website creation.
+This separation of concerns helps the user to quickly add content to a site without needing to worry about the website's overall structure.
 Static site generators often consist of the following components:

 - a Templating Engine
 - a Markdown Parser